Nichsiciul/Beginning-Frontend-with-React-Workshop/1) Starting a new React Project/README.md

  <SearchBar onUserInput={(data) => console.log(data)} filterText={"Sometext"}/>
 ```

 While you type you should see in the console the letters you are typing if all went well.
-For now, the change does not happend.
+For now, the change does not happen.
 That's something for the State to handle.

 ## Next Step